 - Limited Access is defined as a registration rule that limits students who have previously enrolled in a course from registering in that course prior to a Limited Access Registration date, which will expire each term following a specified period of time (please refer to the respective Academic Schedule for specific dates).

 - The timeline by which students will be subject to Limited Access is established as three consecutive terms following the term in which the course was initially completed or in which the student elected to VW.
+This does not mean that students cannot take the course for three terms.
+Students are encouraged to register for the course after the Limited Access Term Expiry Date each term, subject to space availability.

 - Limited Access will impact course access in the following ways:

-- Students, who have not yet had an opportunity to register in a course, will be allowed first access to that course;
+- Students, who have not yet had an opportunity to register in a course, will be allowed first access to that course.

 - Students that repeat a course for which they have a prior grade will also be subject to changes proposed in the Grade Point Average Policy (2016 revised) that effectively discourage repeating a course for the purpose of improving a passing grade.

-- Students who receive a grade for a course (A - F) or who VW from a course, and who elect NOT to repeat that course, will not be affected by Limited Access;
+- Students who receive a grade for a course (A - F) or who VW from a course, and who elect NOT to repeat that course, will not be affected by Limited Access.

 - Students who wish to repeat a course after they are no longer subject to Limited Access (after three terms have passed) will require a Limited Access override; this should be requested prior to their registration date.